Blacktail Deer Hunting Possibilities With Huntin’ Fool

 From Eric Bachofner on the Huntin’ Fool team: In this article, I’ll be focusing on Columbian and Sitka blacktail deer and the hunting possibilities for them.

-Columbian blacktail deer can be found all along the Pacific Coast region of North America, from California to British Columbia, with Sitka blacktail deer being isolated to the islands off the Gulf of Alaska.
-The highest populations are found within California and Oregon, with the population declining the further north you go.
-There is plenty of debate over boundaries of the pure stream of Columbian blacktail genetics, but you can visit Category Boundaries for Big Game Records | Boone and Crockett Club to view the boundaries as Boone & Crockett sees them.
+There is plenty of debate over boundaries of the pure stream of Columbian blacktail genetics, but you can visit Category Boundaries for Big Game Records to view the boundaries as Boone and Crockett (B&C) sees them.
 If you are concerned about entering your buck into B&C, you can have a blood test done to see if it falls outside these boundaries.

 A close-up of a blacktail deer's antler.